189157/WSCR/README.md

 ## 📚 Citation

-> **Weighted Sparse Cell Regularization (WSCR)**: Decoding TP53 Mutation at Single-Cell Resolution in Chinese HBV-Related Hepatocellular Carcinoma: From Microenvironment to Clinical Translation.
+>  *Decoding TP53 Mutation at Single-Cell Resolution in Chinese HBV-Related Hepatocellular Carcinoma: From Microenvironment to Clinical Translation.*
 > *[Lai et al., 2025]*

 ---